alan-turing-institute/bridge-data-environment/README.md

   - conda-forge
 ```

-The runtime version of R to be installed is defined in the `dependecies` block.
+The runtime version of R to be installed is defined in the `dependencies` block.
 For example:

 ```yaml